Avoiding Errors in Veterinary Laboratory Diagnostics

 Tuesday, January 13, 2026

-Watch the recording and earn CE credit at your own pace.
+Watch the recording and earn CE credit after a short quiz.

 Practical Takeaways for Your Practice